chipsalliance/rocket-chip/groundtest/README.md

 Currently the Configs which include GroundTestTile(s) are:

-- GroundTestConfig
 - MemtestConfig
 - MemtestL2Config
-- CacheFillTestConfig
 - BroadcastRegressionTestConfig
 - CacheRegressionTestConfig
-- DmaTestConfig
-- DmaStreamTestConfig
-- NastiConverterTestConfig
 - UnitTestConfig
 - TraceGenConfig
+- ComparatorConfig
+- ComparatorL2Config

 The usual Make targets run-asm-tests and run-bmark-tests still work for these configurations, though they don't do much.